Opiate Suicide Study in Patients With Major Depression

 - Has a history of TRD during the current MDE, as assessed by the investigator.
 TRD is defined as failure to achieve a satisfactory response (e.g., less than 50% improvement of depression symptoms), as perceived by the participant, to at least one "treatment course" of a therapeutic dose of an antidepressant therapy of at least 8 weeks duration.
 The adequacy of dose and duration of the antidepressant therapy will be determined as per the MGH ATRQ criteria.
 Participants must currently be on a stable (for at least 4 weeks) and adequate (according to the MGH ATRQ) dose of ongoing SSRI or SNRI antidepressant therapy, of which total duration must be at least 8 weeks.
 Participants may also have a history of intolerance to at least 2 antidepressant medications.
 These patients with the intolerance history will not be required to be currently taking an antidepressant medication.

-- Meet the threshold on the total SSI score of \>/=6 at both screening and baseline visits.
+- Meet the threshold on the total SSI score of \>/=6 at screening visit.

 - Participants must qualify as "Moderately Treatment Refractory" using the Maudsley staging method, which incorporates past treatments, severity of symptoms and duration of presenting episode.